 If you’ve been writing for a while, you’ve probably encountered content style guides, especially when producing material for others.
 A style guide often includes specifics such as desired content length, language and spelling preferences, how to handle symbols in text and whether to use the Oxford comma.
 However, you might not have thought of style guides associated with entire blogs.

 Does your blog need one?
 Yes.
-Keep reading to learn why.
+Keep reading to learn what is a style guide and why it’s important.

 You likely didn’t wake up one day and randomly decide to be a blogger.
 Instead, the decision probably involved possible topics to cover and angles to take, the ideal tone, how often to publish and more.
 Think of your style guide as an extension of all those aspects, presented in an easily accessible format.